Garrett Motion - Cash Flow Machine with 100% Upside Potential

 Maksim Rodin and/or The Double Alpha-Factory own shares of GTX at the moment of publication.

 This article is for educational purposes only.
 This is not an investment advice.
 I may buy or sell these securities at any time.
-Please see full disclaimer here.
+Please see the full disclaimer here.